You are here

 - Applies to and is accepted into a postsecondary degree program at a qualified Colorado institution of higher education.

-- Has been selected for participation by his/her high school principal or equivalent school administrator.
+- Has been selected for participation by their high school principal or equivalent school administrator.

 - Has not been designated an ASCENT program participant in any prior year (can only participate in ASCENT for 1 academic year).